bunnysayzz/augment-reset/README.md

 # Augment Reset Tool

 A powerful and compact shell script to completely reset and clean all Augment Code extension data from your system.
+Get Augment Code from [https://www.augmentcode.com](https://www.augmentcode.com)

 ## 🚀 Features